 - Litha Meaning, History, Correspondences, Celebration, and Grimoire Prompts

 - Samhain – How To Celebrate, Meanings, Correspondences, and A History

 - Samhain Grimoire or Wiccan Book of Shadows Writing Prompt Ideas

 I wish you the happiest memories with friends and family.
-I hope your Winter Solstice is truly magical!
+I hope your 2022 Winter Solstice and Yuletide season is truly magical!
 Lots of love to you, and remember, as always…

 Rhodes, Jesse.
 Fruitcake 101: A Concise Cultural History of This Loved and Loathed Loaf.
 Smithsonian magazine.
 21 December 2010. https://www.smithsonianmag.com/arts-culture/fruitcake-101-a-concise-cultural-history-of-this-loved-and-loathed-loaf-26428035/